conradoqg/naivecoin/README.md

 4. Open Command Prompt, type `cd <concord-core-directory>`.
 5. Type `npm i` and wait for the Dependencies to install, this may take some time.

-After step 5 Concord Core should be ready to launch, you can launch Concord Core with the following command:
+After step 5, Concord Core should be ready to launch.
+You can launch Concord Core with the following command:

 `npm start`

-Which must be ran in the same directory as the Concord Core folder/clone.
+(which must be ran in the same directory as the Concord Core folder/clone)

 ### Linux